jaredtjahjadi/LogMenu/README.md

 ![](generic-mod-config-menu.png)

 ### `config.json`
 A `config.json` file will be created in the mod folder after it is run for the first time.
 You can open that file in a text editor to configure the mod.
-If you make a mistake, you can delete the `config.json` file and it will create a default one.
+If you make a mistake, you can delete the `config.json` file and a new one will be created next time the game is launched.

-Changable settings:
+#### Changable Settings

 <table>
   <tr>
     <th>Field</th>
     <th>Description</th>
-    <th>Default Value</th>
+    <th>Default</th>
   </tr>
   <tr>
     <td><code>StartFromBottom</code></td>
-    <td>Whether to start from the bottom of the Log Menu.</td>
+    <td>Whether the messages at the bottom or top of the menu should be displayed upon opening the Log Menu.</td>
     <td><code>true</code></td>
   </tr>
   <tr>